chelsealowery/Group-11/README.md

 ### 1. User Stories (Required and Optional)

 #### Required Must-have Stories:
 - User signs up or logs in to access their personal flashcard sets and preferences.
+(Done)
 - Users can create, edit, and delete flashcards and organize them into study sets.
+(Done)
 - Study mode options: Flashcard mode, Quiz mode (multiple choice or fill-in-the-blank), and Matching mode (pair terms and definitions).
+(Done)
 - Progress tracking with visual statistics (study time, accuracy rate, sets completed).
+(Done)
 - Integration of spaced repetition to optimize long-term retention.
 - Collaboration mode: Users can share flashcard sets with friends or join study groups.
 - Profile pages for each user to track progress and study habits.
+(Done)
 - Settings (Accessibility, Notifications, Study preferences).

 #### Optional Nice-to-have Stories: